-- Revision of Diagnostic (5%, 1-2 pages, 300 words, LO 1, due 9/9) - Revision of Midterm essay (10%, 6-7 pages, 1300-1500 words LO 1, LO 4 due 10/28): A major revision is defined as a significant rethinking and reworking of an assignment, and not only correcting grammatical or structural mistakes noted on the original.
+- Revision of diagnostic essay (5%, 1-2 pages, 400 words, LO 1, due 2/11) For this assignment you will correct the grammatical and structural mistakes marked on the original.
+Once I return the green book, number your errors on the right page-always beginning with #1 on each page-correct only the marked errors (you must consult EW chapters 23-48) on the blank left side giving them the corresponding number. - Revision of midterm essay (10%, 4-5 pages, 1100-1200 words LO 1, LO 4 due 3/20): A major revision is defined as a significant rethinking and reworking of an assignment, and not only correcting grammatical or structural mistakes noted on the original.
 It consists of reexamining and improving the work of the in-class essays, and it may include reevaluating the thesis, the supporting evidence, and the structure.
-It is graded on ideas, clarity, style, and correctness.
-It must be typed, double-spaced, in a font no greater than 12 point with margins no greater than 1 and 1⁄2 inches, stapled, and is due at the beginning of class.
-Write the word count on your essay. - Analysis and presentation of visual texts (10%, 1000 words--500 each--LO 2, LO 3)
+It is graded on ideas, clarity, style, and correctness (EW chapters 6, 7, 8, 10). - Social or political cartoon analysis and presentation (10%, 3-4 pages, 900 words, LO 2, LO3, due 2/20)